pharo-open-documentation/pharo-wiki/General/Glossary.md

 ## Binary message
 A binary message is a (message)[#message] composed of special character(s) where two objects are involved (the (receiver)[#receiver] and one argument), which is the reason it is call binary.
 This is mostly used for arithmetic, comparison, and logical operations.
 For example, `+` is a binary message involving the receiver and the argument in parameter.

+## Bootstrap

 ## Browser
 The browser designate the tool for browsing and editing packages, classes and methods.
 In Pharo 6.1 and greater, the browser is Calypso.

 ## Candidates
 In the context of a method-call the candidates are the potential classes in the system that can receive the call.
 This list is computed from a static analysis of the source code.

+## Changes (file)
+The changesfile logs of all source code modifications (especially all thechanges you did while programming) since the (sources file)[#sources] was generated.
+This facilitates a per method history for diffs or reverting.
+It means that even if you did not manage to save the image file on a crash or you just forgot, you can recover your changes from this file.
+A changes file is always coupled with a image file.
+They work in pair.

+> Note: Since Pharo 5 Pharo contains a project called Epicea implementing a new logging system.
+The long term goal of Epicea is to replace the changes file, but we are not yet at this stage.

 ## Class-side